The questions parents ask

 What are living backgrounds?

-They are animated story environments with layered motion, parallax, and atmospheric particles.
+They are animated story environments with gentle layered motion, drifting stardust and fireflies, and a soft, living night sky.
 The effect is designed to feel alive, but still calm enough for bedtime.

 Is Dreamtime meant to help bedtime routines?